paritytech/substrate-playground/frontend/src/terms.md

 Thank you for visiting the Site.

-Terms last updated: September 15 2020
+Terms last updated: 9 November 2020